Coronavirus: Campus Liturgical Practices

 Please park in the Lyons lot, St. Liam lot or Grotto lot and walk around to the main doors of the Basilica.
-You will be welcomed and invited to secure your face covering and sanitize your hands.
-Hand sanitizer will be available; you must bring and wear your own face covering to enter the church and participate in the Mass.
-All seating has been carefully designed to keep individuals and families safely distanced, as have routes for the reception of Communion and dismissal from the church.
+You will be welcomed and invited to sanitize your hands.
+Those who are not vaccinated are asked to wear a face covering to enter the church and participate in the Mass.

 March 17, 2020